dubzzz/fast-check/documentation/AdvancedArbitraries.md

 The generated value is responsible for its shrinking.
 Shrinking derives the item into _smaller_ values and is optional.

-Refer to [built-in types](https://github.com/dubzzz/fast-check/tree/master/src/check/arbitrary) for examples of custom arbitraries.
+Refer to [built-in types](https://github.com/dubzzz/fast-check/tree/master/src/check/arbitrary) for examples of fully custom arbitraries.

 ## Advanced features of arbitraries